DrYenyen/PPPwn-Tinker-GUI/README.md

 This is because GUI  tools house the the exploit  which is known by security software https://hackerone.com/reports/2177925
 3. Turn on your PS4 and connect it to your PC via ethernet.
 4. Double-click on PPPwn Tinker.exe
-5. Turn on your PS4 and connect it to your PC via ethernet.

 ## Putting the goldhen or VTX payload on a usb
 * From inside the Goldhen and VTX folder grab the goldhen.bin or payload.bin corresponding to your firmware version.